ElianCordoba/softwareontheroad/src/content/s3-cloudfront-angular-react.md

 ---
 layout: post
-title: "The perfect hosting for your react app :some-emoji:"
+title: "The perfect hosting for your react app 👌"
-subtitle: "Use AWS S3 to host your web app and CloudFront to delivery your content worldwide blazing fast :lighting:"
+subtitle: "Use AWS S3 to host your web app and AWS CloudFront to delivery your content worldwide blazing fast ⚡"
 author: santypk4
 date: "2019-03-21T08:00:00.000Z"
 image: img/s3-cloudfront.jpg